best-practice-and-impact/ons-spark/ons-spark/spark-analysis/sampling-for-eda.md

 2 mean    75561.09864907745
 3 stddev  48373.21593231007
 4 min     1
-5 max
+5 max     999999

 ```
 ````

 ## Sampling big data for EDA

 Generally the larger your sample the more representative of your original population the sample is.
-However, when you are working with big data it is perhaps not realistic to take a 10 % or even a 1 % sample as this could still equate to upwards of 10 million rows.
+However, when you are working with big data it is perhaps not realistic to take a 10% or even a 1% sample as this could still equate to upwards of 10 million rows.
 This would mean that Spark would still be needed for EDA, whereas ideally you want to do is use Python or R instead.

 There are two main methods you can adopt for informing your sample size:
 1) Use a sample calculator.
 2) Input your own sample size into standard sampling methods: `.sample()` in Pyspark or `sdf_sample()` in SparklyR (please refer to out [Sampling: an overview page](https://best-practice-and-impact.github.io/ons-spark/spark-functions/sampling.html#sampling-an-overview) for more details).

 The worked example in this guidance will determine sample size using the sample calculator; the sample will then be taken using the standard sampling methods.
-The mot_clean dataset created above will be used.
+The `mot_clean` dataset created above will be used.
 If you want to determine your own sample size, based on a fraction of the population, this could be simply inputted into the standard sampling methods.

 ### Using a sample calculator